It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 This competition has divisions for professionals, amateurs, garden clubs and students.

-The San Diego County Fair’s Landscape Garden Competition is a dynamic and competitive outdoor showcase featuring student, adult, and professional garden landscape exhibits that celebrates the boundless creativity, horticultural expertise, and environmental stewardship of all participants.
+The San Diego County Fair’s Landscape Garden Competition is a dynamic and competitive outdoor showcase featuring student, adult, and professional garden landscape exhibits that celebrate the boundless creativity, horticultural expertise, and environmental stewardship of all participants.
 This vibrant event brings together diverse gardeners—from budding students to seasoned professionals—to demonstrate their skills and passion for landscape design.
 Through stunning garden displays, the competition highlights innovative approaches to sustainable gardening practices, the art of landscaping, and the importance of eco-conscious design.

 COMPETITION TIMELINE

-Landscape Exhibitors’ Workshop Saturday, March 1, 9:30–11:30am
+Landscape Exhibitors’ Workshop Saturday, February 28, 2026, 9:30–11:30am

 Preliminary Designs Due